 CCPA doesn’t come into effect until January 1st, 2020.

-At time of writing, that gives affected businesses a little over a 8 months to get ready.
+At time of writing, that gives affected businesses under one month to get ready.
 But what about those businesses not immediately impacted by CCPA?
 What happens if you don’t have customers in California?

 Does that mean you can forget all about data protection and carry on as normal?
 Not quite.